PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Defining these views properly does have some tricky parts, and there's some possibility to find anomalies in the data:
 - In my workflow, a commit to the deploy folder is made (on a branch) immediately after the vendored changes as part of triggered workflows.
 The view must exclude this commit and instead only look at the timestamp of when the deployment PR is made.
 To do this, we need to enforce merge commits, and use only those commits to identify deployment time
 - I have changed the deployment process a few times and it can be difficult to compare results between two different processes.
 It is possible to account for folder restructuring by keeping old & new names in your queries for a few months.
-I also found that it can be difficult to distinguish between commits that perform package updates and those containing refactoring changes
+I also found that it can be difficult to distinguish between commits that perform package updates and those containing refactoring changes.
+The only real answer to this is to carefully analyse any anomalous commits that you find.

 The last thing we need to do is to create an aggregation of this data so we can track trends over time, but first, let's look at how we can get the number of deployments from these views.